Before Hurricane Season

 Residents who live on a private road with restricted access (locks, gates, or guards present), must grant the county the right to enter the roadway for debris removal prior to any debris removal.

-This requires a Right of Entry/Hold Harmless Agreement Form be signed by the legal owner of the road or a legal representative, such as homeowners association or management company.
-A completed Right of Entry form must be filed after each storm event.
+This requires a Right of Entry Agreement (PDF) be signed by the legal owner of the road or a legal representative, such as homeowners association or management company.
+A completed Right of Entry form must be filed after each storm event and emailed to fieldoperations@martin.fl.us.